Mass-market home escape games

-Enigma Emporium currently offer three games: Wish You Were Here, Blowback and The Copycat Files.
+Enigma Emporium currently offer four games: Wish You Were Here, Blowback, Parabola and The Copycat Files.
 Each game consists solely of a set of five postcards, but the cards are so crammed with hidden information there’s plenty to get through.
 I’ve tried the first two and enjoyed both, with a marginal preference for Wish You Were Here.
-A fourth game recently completed crowdfunding: instead of a set of postcards, Carte Rouge hides its puzzles throughout a deck of playing cards.
+An additional game recently completed crowdfunding: instead of a set of postcards, Carte Rouge hides its puzzles throughout a deck of playing cards.

 Argyx Games have one main game named Apocalypse as well as their Pocket Investigations series (see below).
 Apocalypse comes in a substantial cardboard box with plenty of physical artefacts as well as paper clues, and the bilingual design means it can be played in either English or French.
 I found the presentation excellent but the gameplay variable, though your mileage may vary.
 The Prelude mini-game they produced as a teaser for their Kickstarter is also available for purchase as part of the Pocket Investigations series.
 They have a second large game named Legacy due for a Kickstarter in June.